CSVdB/PACT-code/README.md

 Discuss with founders:
 - Add workout-free pictures: Food, (healthy) fun???

+MVP (with customers):
-- "Like" button for UserWorkouts???
+- "Like" button for UserWorkouts
   * You can see you liked something already, and cancel your like
-  * You can see who liked what things, includes links to their public profile
+  * You can see how many people liked your post in ranges: 0 likes, 1-10 etc.

-MVP (with customers):
+    Based on which range you're in, some icon on the workout changes.
+  * You can max give out X likes per day.
+X increases with your PACT experience.
+  * Likes are called "giving imPACT"
+  * When you receive a like, you get PACT coins
 - Speed up the tests
 - Allow to cut out a circle out of each picture, to be used instead
   * Then finalize MVP design with Sander